 Prof. Hila Shamir

-Hila Shamir is an Associate Professor at Tel-Aviv University Faculty of Law and a TraffLab PI.
+Hila Shamir is a Professor of Law at Tel-Aviv University Faculty of Law and a TraffLab PI.

 Shamir earned her S.J.D. and LL.M. from Harvard Law School and LL.B. from Tel-Aviv University.
 She teaches and researches in the fields of Employment, Labor, Immigration, and Welfare Law with a focus on issues of labor trafficking, and gender equality.
 Shamir has taught at Cornell Law School, UC Berkeley, and Harvard University.
 She served as Associate Dean of Academic Affair at TAU Law (2017-2018).
 Shamir received an European Research Council (ERC) grant to pursue research on a Labor Approach to Human Trafficking, and established TraffLab – Labor Perspective to Human Trafficking research project (2018-2023).
 At TraffLab an interdisciplinary group of scholars and lawyers are researching various labor based tools to transform severely exploitative labor sectors.
 The TraffLab research project seeks to shift anti-trafficking policy, research and discourse, away from the predominant criminal law, border control, and human rights model, and towards a labor based approach to human trafficking that will be primarily focused on the bargaining power disparities that create vulnerability to trafficking.